United Way of Greater Milwaukee & Waukesha County Inc

 -

-Two-stage process requires early engagement: Submit a compelling Letter of Intent first; only selected organizations receive full application invitations.
+Two-stage process requires early engagement: Submit a compelling Letter of Intent first; only selected organisations receive full application invitations.
 Register for notifications at their Funding Opportunities page to learn when LOI periods open.

 -

-Measurement is non-negotiable: Demonstrate organizational capacity to track and report on community-level goals.
+Measurement is non-negotiable: Demonstrate organisational capacity to track and report on community-level goals.
 Donors increasingly demand measurable impact, driving this strategic shift.

 -